DwikyDamara/Dahsboard-Monitoring/README.md

 # Eathquake-Detection-App
-Simple app to display recent earthquake in Indonesia from bmkg.go.id
+Simple app to display recent earthquake in Indonesia from bmkg.go.id.